pnboyce/UCI.Mushroom.Data/README.md

 # UCI.Mushroom.Data
-This dataset is from the UCI machine learning repository, and will be used to build a random forest classification model.
+This dataset is from the UCI machine learning repository.
+It will be used to build a random forest classification model.